 Boston Children’s Hospital is the #1 ranked pediatric gastroenterology department (U.S. News & World Report, 2014-15), and our team includes the best doctors and clinicians for children.
 Our expansive care team can help parents struggling with a diagnosis to find a solution by providing individualized treatment plans and access to more specialized care than any other hospital.

-Initially, you will meet with a specialist from Boston Children's Hospital's Division of Gastroenterology, Hepatology and Nutrition who may recommend trying different ways of positioning and feeding your infant.
+At Boston Children’s our first step in treating GER is to look for natural solutions that do not require the use of medication.
+On your first visit, you will meet with a gastroenterology specialist from the Division of Gastroenterology, Hepatology and Nutrition who may recommend trying different ways of positioning and feeding your infant.
 Some infants may need medicine.
 If your infant has frequent “spit ups” but appears comfortable and is growing well, no treatment may be needed.

-A few ways to avoid or reduce GER for a baby include:
+A few ways to avoid or reduce acid reflux for your baby include:

-- If bottle feeding, provide smaller, more frequent feeds.
-Over-feeding (giving more formula/breast milk than the stomach can hold) can cause an increase in reflux.
-(Your provider can help you figure out the right daily amount of formula your child needs.)
+- Over-feeding (giving more formula/breast milk than the stomach can hold) may cause an increase in reflux.
+(Your provider can help you figure out the right amount of formula your child needs on a daily basis.)
 Hold your baby semi-upright during feedings (not flat).
 Keep the bottle nipple filled with formula/milk, so your child doesn’t swallow too much air.

 - Do not prop your infant’s bottle, as it may cause your baby to choke or take formula into their lungs.